LD-LINC/Week-9---NoSQL-and-Stream-Processing/Lesson1/Introduction_to_NoSQL.md

 ### Limitations of RDBMS in Big Data

-* **Scalability Challenges:** RDBMS typically scale vertically by increasing the power of a single server.
-This approach eventually hits physical and cost limitations.
-Horizontal scaling, distributing data across multiple servers, is complex and often inefficient in RDBMS.
+**Scalability:** RDBMS scale vertically (bigger servers), which is costly and limited.
+Horizontal scaling across servers is complex and inefficient.

-* **Schema Rigidity:** RDBMS requires a predefined schema, meaning tables, columns, and data types must be defined before data insertion.
-This rigidity hinders agility when data requirements change rapidly or when dealing with diverse, evolving data formats, such as social media feeds or sensor data.
+**Rigid Schema:** Requires fixed schemas upfront, making it hard to adapt to evolving or diverse data formats like sensor logs or social media.

-* **Performance Bottlenecks:** For very large datasets or high read/write throughput, RDBMS can experience performance issues, particularly with complex joins across numerous tables.
+**Performance Issues:** Struggles with large datasets and high-throughput workloads, especially with frequent or complex joins.

-* **Complex Joins:** While SQL joins are powerful, executing many joins on large tables can be computationally expensive and significantly slow down query performance.
+**Join Complexity:** Joins across big tables are powerful but can slow performance significantly.

-* **Handling Unstructured Data:** RDBMS are not well-suited for efficiently storing and querying unstructured data (e.g., text, images, videos) or semi-structured data (e.g., JSON, XML).
-This data often needs to be stored as less efficient Binary Large Objects (BLOBs) or Character Large Objects (CLOBs).
+**Unstructured Data Handling:** Poor fit for text, images, or JSON—often stored inefficiently as Binary Large Objects (BLOBs) or Character Large Objects (CLOBs).

 ### Emergence of NoSQL